markberger/markberger.github.io/_posts/2024-09-30-inspecting-ios-https-traffic.md

 Robinhood recently launched a [credit card](https://robinhood.com/creditcard/) offering 3% cash back on all purchases.
-While the [app](https://apps.apple.com/us/app/robinhood-credit-card/id6462308655) is fantastic, it has one major drawback: I can’t download my transactions as a CSV or Quicken file.
+While the [app](https://apps.apple.com/us/app/robinhood-credit-card/id6462308655) is fantastic, it has one major drawback: I can't download my transactions as a CSV or Quicken file.
 If this were a website, I could easily use Chrome DevTools to inspect the HTTP requests and replay them in a Python script.
 Unfortunately there is no web portal for the card - all I have is the app.
 So how can we